 Hughes, Sara, Eric Chu, and Susan Mason.
 2018.
 "Climate Change in Cities: Innovations in Multilevel Governance," Springer Press

-Sara Hughes, Samer Yordi, Laurel Besco.
-2018.
-“The Role of Pilot Projects in Urban Climate Change Policy Innovation,” Policy Studies Journal
+Hughes, Sara, Samer Yordi, Laurel Besco.
+2020.
+“The Role of Pilot Projects in Urban Climate Change

-Sara Hughes, Daniel Miller Runfola, Benjamin Cormier.
+Hughes, Sara, Daniel Miller Runfola, Benjamin Cormier.
 2018.
 “Issue Proximity and Policy Response of Local Governments,” Review of Policy Research, Vol. 35(2): 192-212.

-"Policy Learning from the Flint Water Crisis," Social Science and Humanities Research Council Insight Development Grant, 2018-2020 ($54,292)
+Social Science and Humanities Research Council (SSHRC) Insight Grant, 2020-2024

-University of Michigan Poverty Solutions, 2020-2021: "Understanding How Poverty Affects Water Affordability in Detroit”
+“Understanding How Poverty Affects Water Affordability in Detroit”

-University of Michigan Graham Sustainability Institute, 2020-2021: "Supporting Justice in Urban Climate Change Adaptation"
+“Supporting Justice in Urban Climate Change Adaptation”